wtsi-hgi/fs-reporting/sanger/README.md

 ## `bootstrap.sh`

 Set up the execution environment such that everything required to produce the final output is available.
+This includes:

+* Build tools and dependencies (including a localised R library)
+* Environment variables